19 Of The Best Sandy Beaches In Croatia

 Now, the only problem with popular beaches is that they tend to get a little crowded during the peak months.
 The answer?
-Simple really, just be sure to get there early enough and really make a day of it.
+Simple, really, be sure to get there early enough and really make a day of it.

 Vela Przina Beach is located on the island’s southern coastline, set in a secluded bay, making the waters calm and shallow, ideal for kids.
 Again, there are plenty of cafes and restaurants around, helping you answer those ‘I’m hungry’ moans, and there are plenty of parasols on offer, too, to give you shade in the sometimes very intense summer heat.

 How to get there?
-From Korčula town, you simply jump on the bus, and within 15 minutes, you are on this beautiful sandy beach for the day.
+From Korčula town, you jump on the bus, and within 15 minutes, you are on this beautiful sandy beach for the day.

 Ičina Beach, Vrsi

 6km northeast of Nin is the little resort town of Vrsi.
 The town is comprised of quarters, including one called Zukve.
 Zukve has two beaches – one pebble and one sandy.
 The sandy beach is known as Ičina Beach, and it offers easy access to the sea.
 Along with an amusement park, food and coffee bars are available in Zukve, making it a top stop for families.